About Me#

 Welcome#

-Hi!
-I’m George K. Thiruvathukal.
 You can just call me George, as most people cannot pronounce Thiruvathukal on the first try.
 If you practice the English words theoretical and topological, you can learn my name easily.
+For whatever reason, many of my Spanish-speaking friends can pronounce it properly.
+Perhaps it is related to the sounding of the vowels!

 If you prefer to be formal, you may call me Professor or Doctor, though titles are not particularly important to me.
 Just saying George will suffice.

-A few lighthearted guidelines:
+A few lighthearted suggestions regarding my name:

 I am a full professor of computer science and chairperson of the same at Loyola University Chicago, as well as a visiting computer scientist at Argonne National Laboratory in the Leadership Computing Facility.